manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ### Validity

-Observe that Validity is trivial in this protocols.
+Observe that Validity is trivial in these protocols.
 By induction, the only values used are the inputs of the parties.

 What if a party has several different values (for example it received several different values from several different clients)?
-This is an example of how the standard validity of consensus does not address the challenged of MEV.
+This is an example of how the standard validity of consensus does not address the challenges of MEV.
 More on that in later posts.

-### Complexity
+### Time and Message Complexity

-Note that the time and number of rounds before GST can be both unbounded.
-So here we will just measure the time after GST and the number of messages after GST.
+Note that the time and number of messages before GST can be both unbounded.
+So for this post we will measure the time and message complexity after GST.

-**Time complexity**:  since the Liveness proof waits for the first non-faulty primary after GST this may take $f+1$ views.
-So all parties will output in at most $(f+1)10 \Delta$ time after GST.
-We will show [later](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) that $(f+1) \Delta$ is a worst case that cannot be avoided (but can have a small propobaility).
+**Time complexity**:  since the Liveness proof waits for the first non-faulty primary after GST this may take an interrupted view, then $f$ views of faulty primaries, then a good view in the worst case.
+So all parties will output a value in at most $(f+2)10 \Delta$ time after GST.
+A more carful analysis can impove the first and the last durations.
+We will show [later](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) that $(f+1) \Delta$ is a worst case that cannot be avoided (but can have a small probability).

-**Message Complexity**: since each round has an all-to-all message exchange, the total number of message sent after GST is $O(f n^2) = O(n^3)$.
+**Message Complexity**: since each round has an all-to-all message exchange, the total number of message sent after GST is $O((f+1) \times n^2) = O(n^3)$.
 We will [later](https://decentralizedthoughts.github.io/2019-08-16-byzantine-agreement-needs-quadratic-messages/) show that $O(n^2)$ is the best you can hope for (against strongly adaptive adversaries).

- *Exercise 11: Modify the protocol above to use just $O(n)$ messages per view.
-Explain why the proof still works, in particular detail the Liveness proof.
+*Exercise 11: Modify the protocol above to use just $O(n)$ messages per view (so total of $O(n^2)$ after GST.
+Explain why the proof still works, in particular detail the Liveness proof and the Time complexity.
 Can you get the same bound as in Exercise 9?*